 Another example was the line of self-proclaimed grand dukes (legally dukes)[citation needed] of Burgundy in the 15th century, when they ruled most of present-day northeastern France as well as almost the entire Low Countries.
 They tried—ultimately without success—to create from these territories under their control a new unified country between the Kingdom of France in the west and the Holy Roman Empire (mainly present-day Germany) in the east.
 Philip III, Duke of Burgundy (reigned 1419–67) assumed the subsidiary, legally void style and title of "Grand Duke of the West" in 1435, having previously brought the duchies of Brabant and Limburg as well as the counties of Holland, Zeeland, Friesland, Hainaut and Namur into his possession.
 His son and successor Charles the Bold (reigned 1467–77) continued to use the same style and title.

-The title magnus dux or grand duke (Kunigų kunigas, Didysis kunigaikštis in Lithuanian) has been used by the rulers of Lithuania, who after Jagiello also became kings of Poland.
+The title magnus dux or grand duke (Kunigų kunigas, Didysis kunigaikštisin Lithuanian) has been used by the rulers of Lithuania, who after Jogaila also became kings of Poland.
 From 1573, both the Latin version and its Polish equivalent wielki książę (literally "grand prince"), the monarchic title of the rulers of Lithuania as well as of (western) Russia, Prussia, Mazovia, Samogithia, Kiev, Volhynia, Podolia, Podlachia, Livonia, Smolensk, Severia and Chernigov (including hollow claims nurtured by ambition), were used as part of their full official monarchic titles by the Kings (Polish: król) of Poland during the Polish–Lithuanian Commonwealth.

 The first monarchs ever officially titled grand duke were the Medici sovereigns of Tuscany, starting from the late 16th century.
 This official title was granted by Pope Pius V in 1569 to Cosimo I de' Medici.[1]

 Napoleon I awarded the title extensively: during his era, several of his allies (and de facto vassals) were allowed to assume the title of grand duke, usually at the same time as their inherited fiefs (or fiefs granted by Napoleon) were enlarged by annexed territories previously belonging to enemies defeated on the battlefield.
 After Napoleon's downfall, the victorious powers who met at the Congress of Vienna, which dealt with the political aftermath of the Napoleonic Wars, agreed to abolish the Grand Duchies created by Bonaparte and to create a group of monarchies of intermediate importance with that title.
 Thus the 19th century saw a new group of monarchs titled grand duke in central Europe, especially in present-day Germany.
+The title was also used for the part of Poland granted to Prussia – the Grand Duchy of Posen – which was formally held in a personal union with Prussia (and so nominally separate) until its incorporation in 1848.

 In the same century, the purely ceremonial version of the title grand duke in Russia (in fact the western translation of the Russian title "grand prince" granted to the siblings of the tsar) expanded massively because of the large number of progeny of the ruling House of Romanov during those decades.